 However, it does not mean that the numbers should be exact!
 The point is that there is a weak spot at the connection points of valves, meaning the constant air loss.
-Therefore, it is recommended to add 20 – 30 % more to compensate for the air lost.
+Therefore, it is recommended to add 20 – 30 % more to compensate for the air loss.

 – Number of Outlets

-The number of outlets or ports available on a particular model is also indicated in the product packages so as to enable the intending buyer make the best buying decision.
+The number of outlets or ports available on a particular model is also indicated in the product packages so as to enable the intending buyer to make the best buying decision.

 Some brands manufacture low-noise or quiet air pumps with adjustable flow rates, though they may not be as inexpensive as models without these features.